AliRezghi90/Stack-Overflow-s-Developer-Data-Analysis---Blog-Post-/README.md

 <hr>

-## File Descriptions
+## File Descriptions <a name="files"></a>
-The data files are downloaded from (https://www.kaggle.com/datasets/airbnb/boston](https://insights.stackoverflow.com/survey/2017)
+The data files are downloaded from [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017)

-- README.md: To introduce and explain the project.
+- README.md: To explain the layout of the project.
-- Boston_Airbnb_DataSets.zip:
+- StackOverflowDeveloper_Data.zip:

-  calendar.csv: Calendar, including listing id and the price and availability for that day.

-  listings.csv: Listings, including full descriptions and average review score.

-  reviews.csv: Reviews, including unique id for each reviewer and detailed comments.
+     survey-results-public.csv: CSV file with main survey results, one respondent per row and one column per answer

+     survey-results-schema.csv: CSV file with survey schema, i.e., the questions that correspond to each column name

-- Project_Boston_Airbnb.ipynb: IPython Notebook for data preparation, modeling, evaluation.
+- Stack Overflow Developer Survey_BlogPost.ipynb: Jupyter Notebook for data cleaning, understanding, and visualization.

 ## Results <a name="results"></a>
-The main findings of the code can be found at the post available [here](https://medium.com/@farhadabbasiamiri/airbnb-boston-open-data-analysis-692f6d63e5f2)
+The blog post containing the major findings of the data analysis can be found at the post available [here](https://medium.com/@a.rezghi90/wouldnt-it-be-fantastic-to-earn-high-salary-as-a-developer-91b653dd0285)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Airbnb for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/datasets/airbnb/boston).
+Credit must be given to both Kaggle and stack Overflow for the data-sets.
+One can obtain information regarding the licenses at the Kaggle link available [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017).